 Reclaimed wood and painted finishes are always welcome additions and are best introduced as tables, both accent or dining and shelving units – the perfect place to showcase organic, rustic décor and heirloom pieces.
 I love a well-styled hutch, with open shelving up top and closed cabinetry below, perfect for storing linens or hiding those unsightly extras we all have in our homes.
 A little tip I like to remember is to mix old heirlooms or vintage finds with new favorites to create a personalized statement space in the home.

 Nature is a primary source of inspiration in this design style, so it seems only fitting to use natural elements throughout the space.
 Woven wood shades, composed of natural materials such as bamboo, reed and grass, are the clear winner to treat windows in a farmhouse-inspired home.
 I like to keep in the light neutral tones like white and sand but find that grey tones are also a good fit.
 If you would like to add more texture or dress the window even more, I suggest drapery made from natural materials and minimal weaves such as cotton and linen.
 Keeping a clear header on your curtains will ensure that the design is simple and not too elegant for the room’s design.
+A word of caution: don’t overdo your windows with farmhouse kitsch, such as frilly cafe curtains, gingham checked or 50’s country inspired fabrics on your windows.
+Keep it simple with that natural look.

 The key to farmhouse style is finding a balance, mixing old with new, centering your space comfortably between too little and too much.
 It marries well with other design styles making it easy to transition as long as you keep in mind that this style is cozy, relaxed, full of character and all about emulating warmth.
 Remember to take your time to realize your space and charm as character doesn’t happen overnight.
+The season of change is upon us, so don’t let winter creep up before you “fall for farmhouse style.”